 Sell Digital Products

 A printable is anything shorter than an ebook, and it’s delivered in a digital format over the internet.
-Examples of a printable are checklists, spreadsheets, workbooks, coloring pages, and photos.
+Examples of printables are checklists, spreadsheets, workbooks, coloring pages, and photos.
+You can learn more about creating printables here.

 - Sell on your site with Woocommerce or Shopify.